 When a maintenance claim is recovered, the aforementioned rules on absolute and relative seizability apply.

 As a rule, when it comes to property partially seized during maintenance enforcement, the amount that can be seized is higher than in enforcement founded on other claims, as will be explained below.

 Two-thirds of the net salaries, wages, periodic amounts received as retirement pension or any other social benefits, insurance, accident indemnity, annuity, or payment of any kind that ensure the maintenance debtor's sustenance are unseizable.

 This unseizability has a maximum limit equivalent to three national minimum wages at the time of each seizure and a minimum limit, when the maintenance debtor has no other income, equivalent to one national minimum wage.
 When the outstanding debts are for maintenance, an amount equivalent to a full non-contributory pension cannot be seized.

 When seizing money or bank balances, the amount equivalent to the national minimum wage is unseizable or, in the case of maintenance obligations, the amount equivalent to a full non-contributory pension.

 The unseizability laid down for salaries, wages or periodic payments cannot be combined with the unseizability laid down for money or bank balances.

 Portuguese civil procedural law does not lay down a limitation period after which the maintenance creditor can no longer bring maintenance enforcement proceedings.
 Prescribed maintenance payments may therefore be subject to enforcement.
 In this case, the court may not be aware, ex officio, of the prescription.
-In order to be effective, the prescription must be invoked by the maintenance debtor, who may object to the enforcement on that basis.
+In order to be effective, the prescription must be invoked by the maintenance debtor, who may object to enforcement on that basis.

-Opposition to seizure
+Objection to seizure

 12 Is there an organisation or an authority which can help me to recover maintenance?